 Introducing Kids in Parks

-Here in the upstate we are definitely blessed with a lot of breathtaking outdoor destinations.
+Here in the Upstate we are definitely blessed with a lot of breathtaking outdoor destinations.
 Unfortunately, with younger children in tow and the absence of a play structure, it’s hard to know how to make the most of those natural gems.
 If you find yourself heading out to just such a place, getting out of the car, soaking in the beauty, and then a few minutes later looking around and saying “ok, now what?”
 Here is the solution.

-Kids in Parks is a user-friendly website includes an always expanding list of nationwide locations that are considered TRACK trails.
+Kids in Parks is a user-friendly website that includes an always-expanding list of nationwide locations that are considered TRACK trails.
 It allows families to search for locations near their hometown or even for an out of town adventure.
 That includes 160 TRACK Trails in 10 states, Washington DC, and the Eastern Band of the Cherokee Nation with dozens of locations just a short drive away in North Carolina and Congaree National Park in South Carolina.

-How Kids in Parks works
+How Kids in Parks Works

 After you’ve completed one (or several) of the “Track Adventures” you can log on to the website from anywhere and begin logging your adventure.
 The process is very simple.
 You’ll need to create an account on the site that manages each child in the family.
 From there you’ll be able to track the children’s activities and what badges they have earned.
 It will even tell you how many miles have been hiked, based on the length of the trail you completed.

-Your child will receive the first of six prizes after the first activity is logged!
+Children will receive the first of six prizes after the first activity is logged!
 A pocket-sized trail tracker nature journal along with a trail tracker sticker unique to each official location or backyard adventure they log.
 Other prizes include a drawstring backpack, nature scavenger hunt bandanna, and more.

 My family discovered this program on our first trip to Mt.
 Mitchell National park in Burnsville, North Carolina.
 This trip has become an annual event for my family.

 Mt.
-Mitchell is breathtaking, and this is probably why it became one of our country’s first National parks.
+Mitchell is breathtaking, and this is probably why it became one of our country’s first national parks.
 The summit is the highest point east of the Mississippi River at 6,684 feet above sea level.
 If I told you I hiked every year to the summit for my birthday you’d be impressed, wouldn’t you?

 The summit is very easily accessed by all.
-Makes for a great story though, you don’t have disclose that last part if you go.
-I won’t tell anyone our secret.
+Makes for a great story though, you don’t have to disclose that last part if you go.
+I won’t tell anyone about our secret.
 From the summit platform you can see all the surrounding states, so don’t forget your camera.

 Here’s a tip – turn your phone on airplane mode.
-There will not be a signal at the summit and your battery will go from hero to zero searching for one, before the first photo is taken.
+There will not be a signal at the summit and your battery will go from hero to zero searching for one before the first photo is taken.

 Mt.
 Mitchell only has one “Track adventure,” called “Island In the Sky.”
 Due to the elevation of the mountain, its ecosystem is unlike anything at lower elevations.
 The drive of roughly two hours and fifteen minutes from the Upstate is worth it.